Church of St Mary, Lastingham: Architectural development

-The parish and benefice
+Parish and benefice

 The church has been the parish church for Lastingham since at least 1228, although the church was given to St Mary's in York until 1299 and its first vicar is not listed until 1314.

-The benefice of Lastingham includes four parishes with five churches; Christ Church, Appleton-le-Moors, St Gregory's Church, Cropton, St Chad's Church, Hutton-le-Hole, St Mary Lastingham and St Mary & St Lawrence in Rosedale Abbey.
+The benefice of Lastingham includes four parishes with five churches; Christ Church, Appleton-le-Moors, St Gregory's Church, Cropton, St Chad's Church, Hutton-le-Hole, St Mary's, Lastingham and St Mary's & St Lawrence's, Rosedale Abbey.